-(a) A certification that there are securities in the pool in the amounts required by Section 53652 to secure deposits.

-(b) A certified report of the individual securities then on deposit in the pool with the location and total market value thereof.

-(c) The total amount of deposits then reported by the depository to be secured by the pool.
+- (a) A certification that there are securities in the pool in the amounts required by Section 53652 to secure deposits. - (b) A certified report of the individual securities then on deposit in the pool with the location and total market value thereof. - (c) The total amount of deposits then reported by the depository to be secured by the pool.

-(a) The Commissioner of Financial Institutions shall act as Administrator of Local Agency Security and shall be responsible for the administration of Sections 53638, 53651, 53651.2, 53651.4, 53651.6, 53652, 53654, 53655, 53656, 53657, 53658, 53659, 53660, 53661, 53663, 53664, 53665, 53666, and 53667.

-(b) The administrator shall have the powers necessary or convenient to administer and enforce the sections specified in subdivision (a).

-(c)(1) The administrator shall issue regulations consistent with law as the administrator may deem necessary or advisable in executing the powers, duties, and responsibilities assigned by this article.
+- (a) The Commissioner of Financial Institutions shall act as Administrator of Local Agency Security and shall be responsible for the administration of Sections 53638, 53651, 53651.2, 53651.4, 53651.6, 53652, 53654, 53655, 53656, 53657, 53658, 53659, 53660, 53661, 53663, 53664, 53665, 53666, and 53667. - (b) The administrator shall have the powers necessary or convenient to administer and enforce the sections specified in subdivision (a). - (c)(1) The administrator shall issue regulations consistent with law as the administrator may deem necessary or advisable in executing the powers, duties, and responsibilities assigned by this article.
 The regulations may include regulations prescribing standards for the valuation, marketability, and liquidity of the eligible securities of the class described in subdivision (m) of Section 53651, regulations prescribing procedures and documentation for adding, withdrawing, substituting, and holding pooled securities, and regulations prescribing the form, content, and execution of any application, report, or other document called for in any of the sections specified in subdivision (a) or in any regulation or order issued under any of those sections.
-(2) The administrator, for good cause, may waive any provision of any regulation adopted pursuant to paragraph (1) or any order issued under this article, where the provision is not necessary in the public interest.